-Section 3.3 of the EP (USEC, 2006a) provides a description of the information to be communicated to offsite response organizations and the NRC during emergency notifications.
-The applicant's staff will use a standard reporting checklist to facilitate timely notification to offsite authorities.
+Section 3.3 of the EP (USEC, 2006a) provides a description of the information to be communicated to off-site response organizations and NRC during emergency notifications.
+The applicant's staff will use a standard reporting checklist to facilitate timely notification to off-site authorities.
 Communication of information will be performed using forms and procedures developed for emergency notifications, including preplanned protective action recommendations.

-The information communicated includes plant status conditions, radiological and other hazardous materials release data, recommendations for protective actions for offsite response organizations, and other applicable emergency information.
-In the event of an SAE or other events which may generate significant interest from the media, a Joint Public Information Center will be activated to provide timely information to the media and the public.
+The information communicated includes plant status conditions, radiological and other hazardous materials release data, recommendations for protective actions for off-site response organizations, and other applicable emergency information.
+In the event of an SAE or other events that may generate significant interest from the media, a Joint Public Information Center will be activated to provide timely information to the media and the public.

-The applicant lists the offsite agencies that will be notified following an initial emergency declaration and lists offsite agencies that may be notified based on the nature and status of the incident.
-The applicant states that offsite protective actions will be the responsibility of government authorities.
-Section 5.4.2 of the EP (USEC, 2006a) discusses offsite protective action recommendations.
+The applicant lists the off-site agencies that will be notified after an initial emergency declaration and lists off-site agencies that may be notified based on the nature and status of the incident.
+The applicant states that off-site protective actions will be the responsibility of government authorities.
+Section 5.4.2 of the EP (USEC, 2006a) discusses off-site protective action recommendations.